 If you have a sudden loss of hearing, particularly in one ear, seek immediate medical attention.

-Some causes of hearing loss include damage to the inner ear, a buildup of earwax, infections and a ruptured eardrum.
-To understand how hearing loss occurs, it can be helpful to understand how you hear.
+To understand how hearing loss occurs, it can be helpful to first understand how you hear.

 How you hear